 What is the accommodation like in Launceston?

-The accommodation in Launceston is a comfortable and clean mid-range three-star hotel and will be on a twin share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to five-star).
-If you would like to book your own room, please let us know when you book, but there will be additional costs.
+The accommodation in Launceston is a comfortable and clean four-star hotel and will be on a twin-share accommodation basis.
+If you would like to book your own room, please let us know when you book, but there will be an additional cost.
 If the group size is an odd number, there will be no additional cost if you end up in your own room.

 What is the accommodation and food like on the track?

 The huts on the track vary in size and facilities.
 Over the years, the Tasmanian Parks and Wildlife Service have been upgrading many of the huts to be able to sleep more and provide better facilities.
 The team will carry tents though, just in case a hut is full when we arrive.
 Even though a hut is full, we will still be able to use the hut during our stay to prepare meals and relax as required.
 All of the huts have heating, so if we manage to get spots which we will in the much larger huts, we will have this luxury.
 Only one tent per team of two needs to be carried.
-If the team numbers are odd, we will work around that with using a one-person bivy tent.
+If the team numbers are odd, we will work around that by using a one-person tent.